EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    [ "Signature1", << ID_CRED_V >>, TH_2, << CRED_V >> ]
 ~~~~~~~~~~~

-* Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_2, IV_2, and the following parameters.
+* Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_2, IV_2, and the parameters below.
+Note that only 'ciphertext' of the COSE_Encrypt0 object are used in message_2, see next bullet.
 The protected header SHALL be empty.
 The unprotected header (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

    * plaintext = ( ID_CRED_V / kid_value, signature, ?
 UAD_2 )